-Importantly, this analysis is "static" and does not consider "dynamic" effects that a carbon tax would have on economic growth, employment, wages, trade, or consumption patterns over time.4 Nor does it consider local or global environmental benefits.
-Instead, I calculate the short-term financial effect on families, assuming that the policy is implemented "overnight" with 100% pass-through of the tax into consumer prices, no change in household behavior, and no change in production processes, technologies, or emissions.
+Importantly, this analysis is "static" and does not consider "dynamic" effects of a carbon tax on economic growth, employment, wages, trade, production processes, or consumption patterns over time.
+4 Nor does it consider local or global environmental benefits.
+Instead, I calculate the short-term financial effect on families, assuming that the policy is implemented "overnight", firms pass the entire carbon fee on to consumers in the form of higher prices, and there is no change in behavior, technologies, or emissions.

 Under these assumptions, the net effect of the policy for a given household is the difference between additional costs due to higher prices and additional disposable income due to the dividend.
-The cost (or tax burden) imposed by the policy is directly related to a household's "carbon footprint" - the amount of CO_2 emitted as a result of consumption.
-This includes emissions associated with direct consumption of energy (e.g. electricity, natural gas, gasoline, etc.) as well as indirect CO_2 that is emitted during the production of other goods and services (e.g. food, electronics, a visit to the doctor, etc.).
+The direct cost (tax burden) of the policy is related to a household's "carbon footprint" - the amount of CO2 emitted as a result of consumption.
+This includes emissions associated with direct consumption of energy (electricity, natural gas, gasoline, etc.) as well as indirect CO2 that is emitted during the production of other goods and services (food, electronics, a visit to the doctor, etc.).

 This basic technique is similar to those employed in prior research, including Metcalf (1999), Hassett, Mathur, and Metcalf (2007), Metcalf (2007), Burtraw, Sweeney, and Walls (2009), Hassett, Mathur, and Metcalf (2011), and Mathur and Morris (2014).
-This study differs in the high level of socioeconomic, demographic, and spatial detail it provides.
-Household-level impacts can be assessed across almost any demographic or socioeconomic dimension, down to the level of individual zip codes.
-I also introduce a number of methodological improvements for estimating a household's carbon footprint and, therefore, its likely tax burden as a result of higher consumer prices.
+This study differs in the level of socioeconomic, demographic, and spatial detail it provides.
+Household-level impacts can be assessed across almost any socioeconomic or demographic dimension, down to the level of individual zip codes.
+I also introduce a number of methodological improvements for estimating a household's carbon footprint and, therefore, its tax burden due to higher consumer prices.

-Section 5 describes how I estimate carbon footprints for each of 5.8 million households in a representative national sample over 2008-2012.
-This includes novel techniques to adjust for known under-reporting in expenditure surveys and variation in prices paid for goods and services across households as well as improvements to input-output modeling of carbon tax price impacts.
+Section 5 describes how I estimate carbon footprints for each of 5.8 million households in a representative national sample covering the period from 2008 through 2012.
+This includes techniques to adjust for known under-reporting in household expenditure surveys and variation in prices paid for goods and services across households, as well as improvements to input-output modeling of carbon tax price impacts.

-Section 6 explains how this information is used to simulate the specific carbon fee and dividend policy outlined above and determine the overall financial gain or loss of each household.
-Section 7 presents results across the income distribution, space, and population groups.
+Section 6 explains how this information is used to simulate the specific carbon fee and dividend policy outlined above and determine the net financial gain or loss of each household.
+Section 7 presents results across the income distribution, space, and demographic groups.
 Section 8 concludes with a discussion of caveats, uncertainties, and policy design options.